HannahLange/HybridTransformer/README.md

     <img width="479" alt="Momentum_git" src="https://github.com/HannahLange/HybridTransformer/blob/main/HybridTraining.jpg">
 </div>

 The source code is provided in the folder [src](https://github.com/HannahLange/HybridTransformer/tree/main/src).
 It contains `model.py` and `pos_encoding.py` with the implementation of the autoregressive, patched transformer that can be supplemented with spatial symmetries using `symmetries.py` as well as `localenergy.py` with the implementation of the Hamiltonian.
+Furthermore, we provide the exemplary run files `run_pretraining.py` and `run.py`.